Dialogue:

 Where do I go if I am a visual or performing artist and want to develop my practice?

-We support artistic development through financial support and collaboration with Art Hub Copenhagen, HAUT, Udviklingsplatformen for Scenekunst (Development Platform for the Performing Arts) and Skitse (Sketch) - read more on the websites of the respective organizations.
+We support artistic development through financial support and collaboration with Art Hub CopenhagenHAUTUdviklingsplatformen for Scenekunst (Development Platform for the Performing Arts) and the new spaces for performing arts and performance at Thoravej 29 - read more on the websites of the respective organizations.

 Can I collaborate with the Bikuben Foundation in other ways?